ev3lessons/ev3lessons.github.io/coachcorner/_posts/2018-02-07-What-is-in-a-Logo?.markdown

 Our team is an all girl team of Girl Scouts.
 The girls all brainstormed ideas for team names and voted to select the winner "Chicks with Bricks"!
 Once we had a name, we had the kids all sketch up their ideas for logos and then the girls voted on the winner.
 Their team identity is all about GIRL POWER!

 ### H.O.T.
-Squad: Inspired by super heros
+Squad: Inspired by superheros

 We are the H.O.T.
 Squad (heroes of tomorrow).
 This has been our team name for two years.
 Kids picked it and designed the logo.
-They are good role models and do a lot of outreach as individuals and as a team
+They are good role models and do a lot of outreach as individuals and as a team.

 ### NERDS: Inspired by a school name

 We are a school based team (well, collection of teams).
 Our school is named North, so the kids our first year came up with North Nerds.
 Then we decided to make NERDS an acronym, so we became the "North Engineering Robotics Design Squad" .
 We field 3 teams each year, and the kids shift around (again, school team) so each year the teams come up with their own spin on NERDS.
 Some of my favorites have been "NERDS who say Ni!", "NERDS in Shining Armor", "Despicable NERDS" and "NERDS Sharknado".
 Some teams choose to go with something project related- so this year we had the "Salty NERDS".
 Our logo was designed our first year and is our robotics room mascot: a little robot with a wrench in hand and a star-cut out on its belly (our school "mascot" is Stars).

-### 21st Century Space Guys: Inspired by space
+### 21st Century Space Guys: Inspired by an interest in space

 We are a neighbourhood team in Kentville, Nova Scotia, Canada.
 Our team name started with a discussion of being the 1980s something space guys, but then it was pointed out that no one in the room had been born in the 80s.
 So... they shifted to the 21st Century Space Guys.
 At the time the team was all male, but even last year when a young lady joined our team she didn't mind.
 Our robot's name is Hadfield who is named after Col. Chris Hadfield - a real 21st Century Space Guy for Canada.
 Our logo was done by one of our team members.
 It is a take off of the Lego classic space guys logo.
 He redrew it a bit so it wasn't copying it.
 We have had pins made and we have a banner too.
 Our t-shirts add to our team identity in that each member is a colour of a classic space minifigure.
 I, as the coach, get to wear green.